olebole/irafdoc/doc/echelle.ecidentify.rst

   numbers but after fitting a dispersion function the true order numbers will be determined.
-This information is also recorded in the database and indicated in the graph titles but selecting an order to be graphed with <tt>'o'</tt> and the status line information is always in terms of the aperture number.
+This information is also recorded in the database and indicated in the graph titles but selecting an order to be graphed with <span style="font-family: monospace;">'o'</span> and the status line information is always in terms of the aperture number.
   </p>
   <p>
   The graphics cursor is used to select features and perform various functions.
-A menu of the keystroke options and functions is printed with the key <tt>'?'</tt>.
+A menu of the keystroke options and functions is printed with the key <span style="font-family: monospace;">'?'</span>.
 The cursor keys and their functions are defined in the CURSOR KEYS sections and described further below.
-The standard cursor mode keys are also available to window and redraw the graph and to produce hardcopy <tt>"snaps"</tt>.
+The standard cursor mode keys are also available to window and redraw the graph and to produce hardcopy <span style="font-family: monospace;">"snaps"</span>.
   </p>
   <p>
   There are two types of feature selection functions;  defining new features and selecting previously defined features.
-The key <tt>'m'</tt> marks a new feature nearest the cursor position.
+The key <span style="font-family: monospace;">'m'</span> marks a new feature nearest the cursor position.
 The feature position is determined by the feature centering algorithm (see help for
   <b>center1d</b>).
 The type of feature, emission or absorption, is set